claytongulick/chip-input/README.md

 ### delimiters
 An array of strings used as delimiters.
 By default, this property is [' '], which means that the space character is used as a delimiter.

+### placeholder
+The placeholder text to use in the input element

 This behavior can be customized by setting delimiters to one or more desired characters, for example, [';',':'] would use the semicolon and colon characters as delimiters.

 Additionally, if tags that have multiple words are desired, the delimiters array can be set to empty to allow multiple words: